TheTrioWLT/dials-resarch/README.md

 and it will move freely, unless controlled, throughout the tracking frame never going off limits.

+### Ball Movement
+The Ball on the screen, the little green dot, will move freely around the Tracking Frame.
+It will bounce back every time it hits the walls.
+Its direction will change randomly at given intervals.
+This intervals can be customized in the [config](#config-setup) file.
+A user may control the ball in 2 ways.
+One is by using the arrow keys, and the most preferred one is the joystick input where the user may use a joystick. **BEWARE!!** Not all joysticks have been tested, we cannot guarantee that all joysticks can work.

 ### Dials
 Below the Tracking Frame, dials are setup.
 One is able to configure the numbers of dials that appear in the program